Resources

 How do I check the credentials of an interstate lawyer?

-Use the register for their home state (refer to the table in section 4.2), and contact the NSW Law Society for guidance on their ability to practise in NSW.
+Use the register for their home state, and contact the NSW Law Society for guidance on their ability to practise in NSW.

 What’s the difference between a practising certificate and bar admission?